Ann-Margaret Navarra

 Ann-Margaret Navarra's additional information

 Ann-Margaret Navarra is an associate professor at NYU Rory Meyers College of Nursing.
-Her current research interests include design and implementation of technology-supported behavioral interventions for improved disease self-management among HIV-infected youth.
+Her current research interests include the design and implementation of technology-supported behavioral interventions for improved disease self-management among HIV-infected youth.
 As an NIH-funded researcher and board-certified pediatric nurse practitioner, her research training includes NIH-funded pre- and post-doctoral fellowships (T-90 & T-32) supported by Columbia University School of Nursing.
 Navarra has presented at regional and national meetings and published in the Journal of Pediatric Health Care and the Journal of the Association of Nurses in AIDS Care.

 Navarra completed a PhD, MPhil, and MS at Columbia University and BS at the College of New Rochelle.